jwfwessels/react-progress-spinner/README.md

 ```
 ---
 # Development
-The progess-spinner web component was scaffolded with Rollup and jest was used for testing with enzyme.
+The progress-spinner web component was scaffolded with Rollup and jest was used for testing with enzyme.